- About Ensign

-Everyone’s talking about cyber security again lately, it seems to be the dominant topic for most companies, and nearly every week you hear about a major security breach.
+Cyber Security continues to be one of the biggest talking points across global businesses, as cyber crime becomes more sosphisticated, more targeted and more frequent.
+It seems to be the dominant topic for most companies, and nearly every week you hear about a major security breach.
 These breaches don’t just happen to small, ill-equipped companies either, the tech giants like Facebook and Linked In even fall victim.

 A cyber security attack can impact a business in many ways, and one of the most prominent of those is through a data leak.
 With GDPR still being a relatively new law in the grand scheme of things, businesses have become incredibly aware of the impact a leak of their customer’s data can have.

 GDPR gives consumers stronger legal powers over their data and demands that companies handle it in the most secure way.
 It also requires companies to make an announcement should there be a successful cyber attack on their business, resulting in huge amounts of negative PR for those who have experienced breaches.
 It means it’s imperative to consider cyber security as more and more devices become connected.

 There also seems to be an emerging prevalence of DDoS attacks too, this is when multiple malicious systems target one particular service, in order to overwhelm it with too many requests.
 Recently we saw Netflix go down for a day due to its servers being attacked in this way, and although this seems like a small blip, it’s not just a matter of a day’s revenue; denial of service attacks affect customer trust levels and show how vulnerable a company’s digital services can be.